Curious Case of Maze House: This 14,000 sq. ft. Ahmedabad Home is Fashioned Like a Maze to Unpack Inquisitiveness With a Traditional Charm

 A Packet of Surprises

 In the pursuit of crafting a journey, Tarun muses on the questions, “What will this space offer?
 How can we instill a perpetual sense of celebration, 'utsav'?
 How can we infuse soul into this space?”
 A journey commences toward the enigmatic abode through a built-in door.
 “Once you start your journey, you’ll directly arrive at these two courtyards,” Tarun explains.
 The publicly accessible ground floor warmly welcomes the visitor with two light-filled, open-to-sky courtyards separated by a 'massgarh' or middle room, spreading warmth throughout the entire abode.
-Tarun confides, “The clients wanted the ground floor to be completely open,” so all the spaces were deliberately positioned around these two courtyards.
+Tarun reveals, “The clients wanted the ground floor to be completely open,” so all the spaces were deliberately positioned around these two courtyards.

 While the first courtyard houses a pooja space and a living area on opposite sides, the second courtyard is anchored by a dining area adjoining a kitchen and a multipurpose room.
 Continuing the theme of drawing inspiration from the past, a grid pattern was adopted to plan these spaces with nearly equal dimensions.
 This grid pattern emphasizes balance, highlighted by two additional courtyards emerging on either side of the central massgarh.
 Diaphanous wooden-framed French windows establish a profound connection with the surroundings.